 Odd parity is generated and checked for data transfers.
 Both the IOP and the controller can drive odd parity and perform parity checking.
-On the Sigma 9 computer, parity checking is performed on all data transfers, single- and four-byte.
+On the Sigma 8 and 9 computers, parity checking is performed on all data transfers, singleand four-byte.
 However, on the Sigma 5-7 computers, parity is checked only for these specific data: seek address, sense bytes, headers, and single-byte transfers.